piolows/libft/README.md

 # Libft
 ### Libft project from the 42 cursus.

 **This project entails creating a library of 40+ functions from scratch, many of which are clones of already existing functions.
-This project is a good way to master the basics of C, while also beginning to learn some more complex concepts for beginners, such as linked lists.**
+This project is a good way to master the basics of C, while also beginning to learn some more complex concepts for beginners, such as linked lists.** The subject PDF can be found in this repository.

 ### Part 1 - C Standard Library functions